 * Time warps in Ada’s world, and so the performances are looped.

-Please arrive by 7:30 to experience these shows.
+Note: Wednesday 19 July Preview is not looped.
+Please arrive by 7:30 to experience this show.

 Writer/performer: Alison Richards